Kingjosh007/my-portfolio/README.md

 8. Popup window that includes the project details
 9. Client-side validation in the contact form
 10. **Use local storage to save form data**

+> In this special *10-1* branch, I was asked to create some bugs intentionally so that my coding partner ([@Tchilo](https://github.com/Tchilo)) could find them using his browser's developers tools.
+He would then open an issue where he points out the bugs and suggests possible fixes.

 ## Live Demo